Torsion-free module

 In algebra, a torsion-free module is a module over a ring such that zero is the only element annihilated by a regular element (non zero-divisor) of the ring.
-In other words, a module is torsion free if its torsion submodule is reduced to its zero element.
+In other words, a module is torsion free if its torsion submodule contains only the zero element.

 In integral domains the regular elements of the ring are its nonzero elements, so in this case a torsion-free module is one such that zero is the only element annihilated by some non-zero element of the ring.
 Some authors work only over integral domains and use this condition as the definition of a torsion-free module, but this does not work well over more general rings, for if the ring contains zero-divisors then the only module satisfying this condition is the zero module.

 Examples of torsion-free modules

 Over a commutative ring R with total quotient ring K, a module M is torsion-free if and only if Tor1(K/R,M) vanishes.
 Therefore flat modules, and in particular free and projective modules, are torsion-free, but the converse need not be true.
 An example of a torsion-free module that is not flat is the ideal (x, y) of the polynomial ring k[x, y] over a field k, interpreted as a module over k[x, y].